Bridgerton Ball turns into royal flop as attendees demand refunds for $150 tickets

 Recently, Uncle & Me LLC. shared their own statement claiming “full responsibility and accountability” for the debacle.

-“We understand that not everyone had the experience they hoped for at our most recent event Sunday night at The Harmonie Club, and for that, we sincerely apologize,” the statement read.
-“Our intention was to provide a magical evening, but we recognize that organizational challenges affected the enjoyment of some guests.
+“We understand that not everyone had the experience they hoped for at our most recent event Sunday night at The Harmonie Club, and for that, we sincerely apologise,” the statement read.
+“Our intention was to provide a magical evening, but we recognize that organisational challenges affected the enjoyment of some guests.
 We take full responsibility and accountability for these shortcomings.”

 As for whether or not attendees and ticketbuyers would get their money back, they only had vague answers.